37th AVN Awards

 The 37th AVN Awards was a pornography award show recognizing the best actresses, actors, directors and films in the adult industry in 2019.
-Nominations were announced at a ceremony on November 24, 2019 at the Avalon Hollywood.
-The show was held on January 25, 2020 at the Hard Rock Hotel and Casino in Las Vegas.
+Nominations were announced at a ceremony on November 24, 2019, at the Avalon Hollywood.

+The show was held on January 25, 2020, at the Hard Rock Hotel and Casino in Las Vegas.
 It was broadcast on Showtime.
-The awards show was hosted by adult star Nikki Benz, MyFreeCams celebrity Emily Bloom, with comedian Aries Spears.
+The awards show was hosted by adult star Nikki Benz, MyFreeCams celebrity Emily Bloom, along with comedian Aries Spears.
 The 37th AVN Awards was noteworthy as one of the last events held at the Hard Rock Hotel and Casino in Las Vegas, before the facility's closure on February 3, 2020.

 Musical guests featured Beyond Glascow, Doja Cat and DJ Diplo.
 Doja Cat performed songs off her album Hot Pink, including "Juicy".
 DJ Diplo featured musician Lil Pump performing his Kanye West collaboration, "I Love It".
 Actress Angela White won Female Performer of the Year; she became the first actress in history to win the award three times in a row.
-Maitland Ward, a mainstream actress-turned pornographic actress previously known from Boy Meets World and The Bold and the Beautiful, was recognized with multiple awards after first debuting in the adult industry in 2019.
+Maitland Ward, a mainstream actress-turned pornographic actress previously known from Boy Meets World and The Bold and the Beautiful, was recognized with multiple awards after debuting in the adult industry in 2019.
 The 2020 awards was the first time a film from Greece received a nomination for Best Foreign Production.